ravens/awesome-telco/README.md

 - [corenet](https://github.com/mitshell/corenet) - Minimal 3G and LTE / EPC core network using Pycrate library.
 - [erGW](https://github.com/travelping/ergw) - This is a 3GPP GGSN and PDN-GW implemented in Erlang.
 - [vEPC IITB](https://github.com/networkedsystemsIITB/NFV_LTE_EPC) - vEPC is a simple virtualized form of Long Term Evolution Evolved Packet Core (LTE EPC) from IITB india.
+- [pyHSS](https://gitlab.com/nickvsnetworking/pyhss) - PyHSS is a simple Home Subscriber Server (HSS) used by LTE (4G) Evolved Packet Core (EPC) networks, written in Python.
+3GPP network elements like the MME and PCRF communicate with the HSS via the DIAMETER protocol, with some extensions defined by 3GPP.

 ### 3G